QARC People

 The Queensland Aphasia Research Centre (QARC) Advisory Committee will provide advice regarding the development of the centre, identify priority areas and promote integration of QARC, Metro North Hospital & Health Service and wider Queensland health service operations.

-Guiding vision: to deliver solutions that optimise the lives of people with aphasia’.
+To deliver solutions that optimise the lives of people with aphasia.

 To do this we need to: